- Firmware Rrepair for

 Then the microcode on the service zone starts loading into the drive's memory.

 That piece of loaded code from disk platter must be matched to the firmware code from the circuit board.
-Otherwise the integrity of the whole drive’s software system will be violated.
+Otherwise, the integrity of the whole drive's software system is violated.

 If something goes wrong with loading the whole piece of microcode (on PCB's part or on disk's part), the drive will fail to start normally.
 The hard drive can stop its motor, or start clicking, or just freeze, i.e. stop responding to any commands from outside.

 Generally, PCB is the most dependable part of the hard drive.
-The most problems come from damaged mechanical parts, especially, from ultra sensitive heads.
-The most dangerous condition of the damaged hard drive for its data is the damage to the magnetic layers of the spinning disk platters.
+The most problems come from the damaged mechanical parts, especially, from ultra sensitive heads.
+The most dangerous condition of the damaged hard drive for its data is the damage to the magnetic layers of the spinning disk platters - as its contain the data.

 How to start with Databe data retrieval service: